High-Order Approximation Rates for Shallow Neural Networks with Cosine and ReLU$^k$ Activation Functions: Lower Bounds for Cosine Networks

+In this section, we derive lower bounds which complement Theorems \ref{approximation-rate-theorem} and \ref{piecewise-poly-approx-theorem}.
 We begin with lower bounds on the approximation rate of cosine networks on $\mathcal{B}^s(\Omega)$.
 In particular, we show that the approximation rate of Theorem \ref{approximation-rate-theorem} cannot be substantially improved when $m = 0$, i.e. when we are approximating in $L^2(\Omega)$.
-We have the following result. \begin{theorem} Let $\Omega = [0,1]^d$ and $s\geq 0$.
-Then we have
+We prove this even when the coefficients are only required to be bounded in $\ell^\infty$, i.e. when approximating from the set